-Enterprise Content Management (ECM) tools are proving to be vital solutions for business who are looking to streamline operations, and manage important content more effectively.
-With data volumes on the rise, businesses are leaning on ECM solutions to meet today’s standards of workplace collaboration, shareability, and manage regulatory compliance.
-The main function of enterprise content management is to give organizations the ability to gain consistent access to their most important data, no matter where it lies, whether virtually or physically, whether on-premise, in the cloud, or in some other disparate location.
-Here are the top questions you should be asking yourself before making a decision on which offering is right for your organization:
+Enterprise Content Management (ECM) tools can be vital solutions for business who are looking to streamline operations and manage important content more effectively.
+With data volumes growing quickly and exponentially, businesses are leaning on ECM solutions to meet today’s standards of workplace collaboration, shareability, and manage regulatory compliance.
+The main function of enterprise content management is to give organizations the ability to gain consistent access to their most important data, no matter where it lies, whether virtually or physically, whether on-prem, in the cloud, or in some other disparate location.
+Choosing an ECM solution can be a daunting task.
+To assist you in your decision-making process, here are the top questions you should be asking yourself before choosing which offering is right for your organization:

 What auto-indexing and automation capabilities do you have?

 A next-gen feature, automatic indexing brings new meaning to fast, accurate retrieval of targeted information.
-Whether the content is currently online or archived Solutions should deliver targeted results rather than a listing of probable results that needs to be further refined.
-This speed and accuracy means you get access to what you need when you need it to make more informed decisions.
-If all your regular, repeated business processes could be streamlined and automated it will streamline workflows.
+Whether the content is currently online or archived, solutions should deliver targeted results rather than a listing of probable results that need to be further refined.
+This speed and accuracy means you get access to what you need when you need it in order to make more informed decisions.
 Your solution should provide tools to automate routine tasks and activities.
-Most advanced solutions Offer Auto-indexing, or have some variety of automation capabilities.
-When your team saves time, the business saves money
+Most advanced solutions offer auto-indexing or have some variety of automation capabilities.
+When your team saves time, the business saves money.

 We are moving towards the cloud.
 Is your solution suitable?

 A key consideration in moving to cloud-based ECM technology is what happens when you terminate your subscription.
 For the average consumer with relatively little data stored in the technology, migration is trivial.
-For firms with potentially hundreds of gigabytes or even several terabytes, however, migration can mean significant effort and cost.
-Cloud Solutions are highly scalable, cost effective, efficient and faster, all outages are planned, and no downtime without notice.
-Cloud Solutions offer more availability for large global enterprises instead of utilizing the usual one server, the Cloud utilizes multiple servers Cloud solutions maintain data seamlessly across the enterprise, therefore if one server fails your business will not be impacted.
+For firms with potentially hundreds of gigabytes, however, migration can mean significant effort and cost.
+Cloud solutions are highly scalable, cost-effective, efficient, faster, and all outages are planned with no unexpected downtime.
+Cloud solutions offer more availability for large global enterprises.
+Instead of utilizing the typical single server, the cloud utilizes multiple servers.
+Cloud solutions maintain data seamlessly across the enterprise, therefore if one server fails your business will not be impacted.

 Does your solution integrate with my existing technologies?